How Much Does it Cost to Paint Tiles?

 Painting tiles has become a popular way for UK householders to give their kitchens and bathrooms a bit of a refresh, all without the hassle, mess, or expense of ripping out the tiles and starting again.

-You can paint tiles anywhere - on kitchen splashbacks, bathroom walls, and shower areas - and it's a great way to give an old space a bit of a modern look, without breaking the bank.
+You can paint tiles in many areas, including kitchen splashbacks and bathroom walls, and it's a great way to give an old space a bit of a modern look without fully replacing the tiles.

 In this guide, we'll break down the costs of how much it will cost to paint over tiles.